 The true answer is that no one quite knows yet.
 However, there are practical steps businesses can take to support their employees, such as planning phases returns, introducing temperature checks and lateral flow testing, and redesigning office layouts to minimise anxiety.
 But the bigger future challenge will be around psychological safety in the workplace.
 Recent months have been all about fear: illness, job losses, recession, loneliness.
 Businesses will have to create an environment where employees feel able to innovate, challenge and disrupt, as businesses cautiously look into the future.

-Within these, innovation, influencing, critical thinking and active learning stand out as skills organisations need to develop.
-Greater adoption of technology over the coming years means that the more in-demand skills will be social, emotional, and technical, as machines take over repetitive and basic tasks.
 However, HR leaders have repeatedly found these skills harder to recruit.
 The organisations we spoke to for our report: Work – A Paradigm Shift that is available and free to download here, are certainly aware of potential skills gaps within their talent.
 The challenge is attracting candidates in a competitive market.
 The growth of remote working has also impacted on certain companies, as they lose potential recruits to organisations in other cities and even countries.
 For employees, remote working has the chance to open up new avenues and opportunities.

 Perhaps the solution to the skills crisis lies within.
 Gen Z – with an eye on the 100-year life- are motivated by the chance to develop new skills.
 The question is how to deliver that training?